liferay/liferay-docs/develop/tutorials/articles/mobile-sdk/07-making-liferay-services-available-ios.markdown

 ## Understanding Liferay and iOS Compatibility [](id=understanding-liferay-and-ios-compatibility)

 Each Liferay Mobile SDK is designed to work with a specific Liferay Portal version.
-Therefore, the Liferay Mobile SDK version scheme reflects the compatible Liferay version.
-For example, the Liferay Mobile SDK 6.2.0.1 is built to work with Liferay Portal 6.2.0.
-Similarly, a hypothetical Liferay Mobile SDK 7.0.0.1 would work with Liferay Portal 7.0.0.
+The Liferay Mobile SDK version number reflects this.
+The first two digits of each Mobile SDK's version number correspond to the compatible Liferay version.
+For example, a Mobile SDK version `6.2.*` is compatible with Liferay 6.2, while a Mobile SDK version `7.0.*` is compatible with Liferay 7.0.
+Any digits after the first two correspond to the internal Liferay Mobile SDK build.

-The fourth integer in the Mobile SDK version (6.2.0.x) corresponds to internal Liferay Mobile SDK versions.
-For example, if a bug is found in the Liferay Mobile SDK 6.2.0.1, Liferay will release a version called 6.2.0.2 with the bug fix.

-The service class names in the Mobile SDK are suffixed with the Mobile SDK's version number.
+The Mobile SDK's service class names are also suffixed with the Mobile SDK's version number.
 This lets your app support several Liferay versions.
-For example, you can add Mobile SDK versions 6.2.0.1 and 7.0.0.1 to the same project.
-The Mobile SDK service classes supporting Liferay Portal versions 6.2.x and 7.0.x end in `_v62.m` and `_v7.m`, respectively.
-To find out the Liferay Portal versions your app connects to, use the `[LRPortalVersionUtil getPortalVersion:...]` method.
+For example, you can add Mobile SDK versions `6.2.0.22` and `7.0.3` to the same project.
+The Mobile SDK service classes supporting Liferay Portal versions 6.2 and 7.0 end in `_v62.m` and `_v7.m`, respectively.
+To find out the Liferay versions your app connects to, use the `[LRPortalVersionUtil getPortalVersion:...]` method.

 The Liferay iOS Mobile SDK is compatible with iOS versions 7.0 and up.
 Older iOS